.

 What is a Metaphor?
 A metaphor is a figure of speech in which one thing is described in terms of another to convey a deeper meaning, similarity, or lesson.
 Instead of explaining an idea directly, it uses imagery or comparison to make the meaning clearer and more powerful.
 For example, saying “the heart is hard like stone” does not mean the heart is literally stone.
 It means the person has become spiritually insensitive or unresponsive.

 On the contrary, a parable is essentially a metaphor that has been extended to form a story.
 While a metaphor makes a direct, often irrational comparison to create new meaning, a parable uses a realistic scenario (often everyday human life) to illustrate a deeper truth.
+A parable is a succinct, didactic story, in prose or verse, that illustrates one or more instructive lessons or principles.

 In Arabic rhetoric, metaphors and parables are called amthāl (أمثال), and they are widely used in classical Arabic speech and literature.